 Tramadol is a relatively new pain medicine, having been in use for just a quarter of a century.
 Like many other such products, Tramadol is an opioid drug because it can produce effects similar to morphine by acting on the body’s opioid receptors.

-Most of the products in the opioid class of drugs are regarded as illegal because of the likelihood of drug abuse and addiction.
+Most of the products in the opioid class of drugs regarded as illegal.
+Because of the likelihood of drug abuse and addiction.
 These include drugs like morphine and heroin.
 Tramadol, however, is not an illegal drug but a controlled substance, despite being an opioid.

 Will drug tests detect Tramadol?

 Extended toxicology tests, however, are often required by government agencies, especially for those in sensitive positions, and by some private employers.
-These assays are designed to be sensitive to more commonly abused substances, whether in the therapeutic arena or even as recreational drugs on the street.
+These assays designed to sensitive to more commonly abused substances.
+Whether in the therapeutic arena or even as recreational drugs on the street.
 Included in these single-cup screens are cannabinoids, amphetamines, cocaine, phencyclidine (PCP), and opiates.
-These higher-end test cups could have 10 to 12 panels that can be read within minutes of sample collection.
+These higher-end test cups could have 10 to 12 panels that can read within minutes of sample collection.

 With the use of these more extensive tests, the final answer to the query, “Will tramadol make you fail a drug test?” is a definite “Yes.”